 National

-Political parties signal readiness for polls if fair conditions ensured
+Major parties signal readiness for polls if ‘fair conditions’ ensured

 Ganga BC

-Major political parties in the country have said they are prepared to go to the polls if elections are conducted in a free, independent, and fearless environment.
+Nepal’s major political parties have said they are prepared to go to the polls if they are conducted in a free and fair environment.

-While they stressed that the mandate must be sought within the announced timeframe, leaders noted that their parties are yet to take formal decisions.
+Stressing that the mandate must be sought within the announced timeframe, leaders have noted that their parties are yet to take formal decisions.

 Eight parties—including the Nepali Congress, CPN-UML, CPN (Maoist Centre), Janata Samajbadi Party, and CPN (Unified Socialist)—have recently stood together, opposing the dissolution of the House of Representatives as unconstitutional.

-Prime Minister Sushila Karki, appointed last Friday, has already recommended both the dissolution and an election date, setting the polls for March 5, 2026.
+Prime Minister Sushila Karki, appointed on Friday, has already dissolved the House and announced that parliamentary elections will be held in six months, on March 5, 2026.

-“The interim government’s first task is to create a trustworthy environment for elections within six months,” he said.
-“If the elections are fair, parties will participate and test their mandate.
-We must return sovereignty to the Nepali people.”
+Senior Congress leader Arjun Narasingh KC said the interim government’s first task is to create a trustworthy environment for elections.
+“If the elections are free and fair, parties will participate and test their mandate.
+We must return sovereignty to the Nepali people,” he said.

 KC added that parties should not fear going before the public, acknowledging past mistakes, because “only periodic elections can keep democracy strong”.